maximelouet/arch-config/README.md

 ## Acknowledgements

-- This repository is partly inspired on [pigmonkey/spark](https://github.com/pigmonkey/spark).
+- This repository is partly inspired by [pigmonkey/spark](https://github.com/pigmonkey/spark).

 - While I try to keep roles somewhat generic (with extensive use of variables),